Content Containers & Units

 - Background — flavour text, ambient details, background lore

-The chatbot and AI features use this to decide how much weight to give each piece of content when answering questions.
+The world chat and other AI features use this to decide how much attention each piece deserves when answering questions about your world.

-World defaults → Content Unit override → Inline date mark overrideThe narrative time context panel in the editor sidebar lets you set:
+World defaults → this content unit → individual date marks in the textThe panel in the editor sidebar lets you set:

 | Field | Description |